 - The status-bar plugin.
 It gives an overview over current default keybindings, since Zellij is modal it can show hints based on modes it currently resides in.

-To dive deeper in to how the layout-template that is behind the default layout works, consider checking out the relevant section.
+To dive deeper in to how the default layout works and how to change it, checkout the layouts section.

 Let's open a new tab and then a couple panes inside that new tab:

 - Ctrl + p

 The status-bar should have guided us through: And this is our current state: Zellij doesn't need a terminal to keep commands running, because it uses a client and server system.
 Let us disconnect and reconnect to the same session now: